nipun221/react-deployment/README.md

-# Deploy React Application on Cloud using CI/CD
+# CI/CD Infrastructure for Deployment of React Application on Cloud

 ## **Phase 1: Initial Setup and Deployment**